Tooth Cavities Treatment in St. Louis, MO

 - Tooth sensitivity

-- Pain when consuming hot or cold foods and drinks
+- Pain consuming hot or cold foods and drinks

-- Pus around the affected tooth and gum area
+- Pus near the affected tooth and gum area

 It is essential to treat tooth cavities quickly.
 If they grow, they will cause more significant pain and leave you vulnerable to other health concerns.
 If we discover a cavity during a routine checkup, we can often treat it during your appointment.
 Among the most common tooth cavity treatment options is a filling.
 Prior to this dental cavity procedure, we will numb the affected area.
 Then, we will use a small drill to remove the decayed and infected parts of your tooth.
 After the area is clean, we will use a tooth-colored filling to replace the cavity and prevent further infection.
 More advanced cavities may require a root canal or other dental procedures.

 Dental cavity prevention is among the most important aspects of a proper oral healthcare routine.
 West County Dental can explain an array of practices that should become habitual to keep your teeth bright and healthy.
 Elements of a good oral health routine include: